 In Adventureland, there’s plenty to explore, including the iconic Pirates of the Caribbean and the thrilling Indiana Jones and the Temple of Peril rollercoaster.
 You’ll also want to visit Le Passage Enchanté d’Aladdin, a walkthrough attraction that features miniature models of the story of Aladdin.

-The second park at the resort is Walt Disney Studios Park, which brings the worlds of Disney, Pixar, and Marvel into one fun-filled park.
-Instead of lands, the park is currently divided into “worlds.”
+The second park at the resort is Disney Adventure World, which brings the worlds of Disney, Pixar, and Marvel into one fun-filled park.
+Instead of lands, the park is divided into worlds.
 If you have two days at Disneyland Paris, I would use part of the second day to enjoy this park.
+Even better, the park has so many new stories to tell that if you haven’t been in a while, or at all, this is a great time to plan a visit.
+Disney Adventure World, including World of Frozen and Adventure Way, officially opens on March 29, 2026.

 BEST TRIP EVER: 50 best family vacation ideas for all ages